 When You Are Divorced/Widowed

 While you cannot bequeath anything to a deceased spouse, old estate planning documents may lead you to accidentally distribute a portion of your estate to your ex.
-Not only would this be difficult to resolve during the probate process, but not updating your estate plan to reflect your new marital status may also endanger the inheritance options for your children from an older marriage.
+This can be frustrating and difficult to resolve during the probate process, but not updating your estate plan to reflect your new marital status may also endanger the inheritance options for your children from an older marriage.

 When You Remarry